heidtn/martiancastaway/_posts/2020-04-07-Navigation_Online.md

 * g - Acceleration due to gravity
 * G - G is the gravitational constant
 * r - The distance to the planet
+* M - The mass of the planet

+This says that if I know my position and the mass of the planet (both of which I get from my sensors) then I can calculate how quickly I'm accelerating towards the planet.

 So how do I figure out the rest?
 Well let's look at what I know: I know my current position, current velocity, and I can calculate the accelerations acting on our spacecraft at any point using my known current position.
-What I really want to try to figure out is what my next position is going to be.
+What I really want to try to figure out is what my next position is going to be some time from now.
 This inclues a differential equation that can be difficult to solve analytically.
-One easy way to do this with the available information is to perform Euler integration.
+However solving the equation numerically is a sraightforward process.
+One easy way to solve this with the available information is to perform Euler integration.
 The basic concept is simple:

 $$x_{t+\Delta t} = x_{t} + \Delta t \times x'_{t}$$